prosyslab/turbo-tv-artifact/README.md

 docker run -it turbotv2024/turbo-tv
 ```

-It takes about [TODO] minutes to load the image.

 The artifact implementation is at `/home/user/turbo-tv-exp`; you can find the detail at `README.md` in there.

 ### Notice